 How to Grow Through Feedback

-Try to look at feedback as free advice, not a judgment.
+Attempt to view feedback as unpaid comments rather than a judgment.
 Ask for clarification.
-Look for patterns if you hear the same thing from multiple people; it is probably something worth working on.
-According to Gallup, people who regularly receive helpful feedback are more engaged and grow faster.
+Find a pattern in case you hear the same thing of several persons; it is likely something to be worked upon.
+Gallup describes that when individuals involved are regularly given helpful feedback, they are more engrossed and develop quicker.
 Use it as a mirror, not a wall.

 The Delay Dilemma